CloudWise-Lukemiao/iotdb/docs/UserGuide/Operation Manual/OpenApi.md

 ## Rest API

-IoTDB's Rest API is designed for supporting integration with Grafana and Prometheus.
+IoTDB's Rest API is designed for supporting integration with Grafana and Prometheus， and also provides query, insert and non query interfaces.
 It uses OpenAPI standard to define the interfaces and generate framework source codes.

 Now, OpenAPI interface uses basic authentication.
 Every URL request needs to carry 'authorization':'basic '+ Base64.
 Encode (user name +': '+ password) in the header.